metricly/metricly-docs/content/api/api-users.md

 ### Response Body

-The following response body shows a breakdown of actions available in CloudWisdom and taken by the user.
+The following response body shows a breakdown of actions available in CloudWisdom that have been taken by the user.
 This user has created at least one policy, dashboard, datasource, and notification.
 This account has been 100% configured.
 ```
 {
   "featureUsage": {